alexellis/k3sup/README.md

 The YAML plan file can be edited and committed to Git for maintenance and future upgrades.

-Then when you're ready to install, you can run `k3sup pro apply` to install in parallel.
+Then when you're ready to install, you can run `k3sup-pro apply` to install in parallel.

 The `--predownload` flag will download the k3s binary to your local machine, then copy it over SSH to each host to speed up the installation.